johnsengendo/Deep-Learning-/README.md

 * Convolution and pooling layers.
 * Augmentation.

 In this repository, I attach a full python script that accurately performed the recognition & classification task with an accuracy of over 97%.
-Evalution was performed using the approaches below:
+Evalution was performed using the classification approaches below:

 * confussin matrix.
 * Precision, recall and F1 Score.